12 FAM 000

 Risk assessment: The process of identifying risks to organizational operations (including mission, functions, image, or reputation), organizational assets, individuals, other organizations, and the Nation, arising through the operation of an information system.

-RON: Rest remain overnight.
+RON: Residence overnight.

 S